tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

 	Open chemkinReader.C and make the following edits:
-	Add '#include "TsangHerronFallOffFunction.H"' after the Troe include around line 37 Add "TsangHerron" after "Troe" in the fallOffFunctionNames around line 78 and change the '4' in the size to a '5' In the initReactionKeywordTable after the line with "TROE", add the line to look for the “TH” keyword in the chemkin file (note that using “T&H” here results in errors, since the parser hangs on the “&” character for some reason) reactionKeywordTable_.insert("TH", TsangHerronReactionType);
+	Add '#include "TsangHerronFallOffFunction.H"' after the Troe include around line 37 Add "TsangHerron" after "Troe" in the fallOffFunctionNames around line 78 and change the '4' in the size to a '5' In the initReactionKeywordTable after the line with "TROE", add the line to look for the ï¿½THï¿½ keyword in the chemkin file (note that using ï¿½T&Hï¿½ here results in errors, since the parser hangs on the ï¿½&ï¿½ character for some reason) reactionKeywordTable_.insert("TH", TsangHerronReactionType);

 	Locate the case structure with a Troe entry around line 287 (search for 'Troe') and copy the entire Troe case.
 Pay particular attention to the large purple letters in the section below.
 The T&H form needs 1 or 2 coefficients, while the Troe needs more.
 Edit it to be something like: